 You can apply online by visiting this government webpage.
 You’ll need to have the following documents handy if you’re applying online:

-- Copy of a secondary document, which confirms your identity
+- Copy of secondary document

-- Copy of proof of address, which confirms your name and address
+- Copy of proof of address

-Apply For Or Renew A SIN In-Person
+Apply For Or Renew A SIN In Person

 Apply For Or Renew A SIN Through The Mail